internityz/nuspages/README.md

 - **Template**: Shows you a sample portfolio template meant as guidelines for writing your portfolio as well as showcasing a few features of Markdown
 - **Help**: Redirects you to a Markdown Cheatsheet reference page.

-### Theme Selector
-This feature can be used by clicking on the Theme button found on the NavBar of the webpage.
-It switches between light mode and dark mode.
-- **Light Mode**: Colour scheme comprises of light blue and white.
-- **Dark Mode**: Colour scheme comprises of black, grey and white.

 ### User Feedback
 We asked our ex-classmates and some international friends on Discord for their opinions on our Milestone 2 version of the website.
 We gladly made use of their feedback expressing their ideas to improve on our website for the Milestone 3.
 Here are some parts of the reviews obtained that we deem constructive: